 Like all puppies, these dogs need three vet visits in the first year for their physical exams and essential vaccinations.
 At an average cost of $150 each time, this will be an extra $450.
 Preventative treatments for heartworm and flea and tick are monthly, costing an average of $15 per month.
 As these are necessary, we have included these costs in the first and subsequent years.

 You may be required to neuter or spay your pup, which is often a part of many puppy or adoption contracts.
 This usually costs between $150 to $450.
 This cost is not included in our calculations.

 Thankfully, the Great Dane is a relatively healthy breed.
 But like all breeds, he is prone to particular conditions usually linked to his size.
 Hip dysplasia is a common concern in large breeds, which can cost anywhere between $500 and $13,000 for the treatment depending on the severity.
 As you can see, medical treatment can be a huge cost, and it is also unexpected too.
-For this reason, taking out pet insurance is a responsible thing to do and sometimes a godsend.
+For this reason, getting pet insurance is a responsible thing to do and often reduces stress in emergencies.

 |Ongoing Yearly Costs||Average Cost|

 Here we will quickly run you through some of the other costs you may need to consider.
 As we said, these are not necessary for every family, but they are for some.
 These costs can add up quickly if you use them regularly.

 If you have to leave your beloved best friend for hours on end, you will need to get a dog walker in.
 This might need to be once a week, or it might need to be every day.
 For a 30-minute group walk, the average dog walker charges $20.
 There is also doggy daycare to consider, which costs an average of $25 a day.
 But if you work from home or there is a family member to keep them company, this is not a concern.